Why it is important

 Final thoughts

 LGBTIQ+ discrimination in the workplace is a major issue in Australia, with nearly half of LGBTIQ+ Australian workers having had some experience with discrimination at work.
-One of the best ways to avoid discrimination is to review your policies and procedures, ensuring they are strong and compliant with the relevant laws.
-But it can also be helpful to speak directly with your employees to find out about their individual experiences at work, and what you can do to ensure that everyone is treated equally.
+One of the best ways to avoid discrimination is to review your policies and procedures, to ensure they are inclusive and comply with the relevant laws.
+It can be helpful to speak directly with your employees to find out about their individual experiences at work, and what you can do to ensure that everyone is treated equally.